mboyea/nixos-config/README.md

 For a video to help you understand the installation process, see [Perfect NixOS | Impermanence Setup](https://www.youtube.com/watch?v=YPKwkWtK7l0) by Vimjoyer.
 My thanks go out to him for helping me to learn NixOS.
-Note that my process is different from his, so follow these instructions word for word after watching the video.
+Note that this process is different from his, so follow these instructions word for word after watching the video.

 #### Prepare The Installer